rikaklassen/Tumblr/README.md

 # Tumblr
- Backup copy of pages and posts from the Tumblr account
+ Backup copy of pages and posts from the [Tumblr](https://rikaklassen.tumblr.com/) account.